EB-5 Visa Attorney in Fort Myers

-In order for an applicant to qualify under the basic EB-5 Visa program and obtain a green card, they must:
+For an applicant to qualify under the basic EB-5 Visa program and obtain a green card, they must:

 EB-5 projects can be an entrepreneurial project, a direct pooled project, or part of a regional center project.
 Regional centers are best for EB-5 applicants who are more concerned with obtaining residency status rather than directly managing an investment on their own.

 If your investment has not already demonstrably created or preserved ten American jobs at the time you submit your petition, the green card obtained through the EB-5 program will initially be “conditional,” meaning the visa expires in two years instead of the usual ten.
 To “remove conditions” and receive a green card with a ten-year validity period, you will need to prove that your investment created (or preserved) ten qualifying domestic jobs before your conditional visa expires.

 EB-5 is used by U.S. project developers to diversify their capital stack.
 Many times, EB-5 capital is referred to as alternative financing.